ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 `beginOverlapEvent` is a default event that exists within trigger objects.
 By using `:Connect()` in the code above, we are able to let the event know about the function to call, in this case `handleOverlap`, when the event gets executed.

 Lastly, we need to enable networking on the trigger.
-To do that, right click on it in the heirarchy, select "**Enable Networking**" and confirm.
+To do that, right click on it in the hierarchy, select "**Enable Networking**" and confirm.
 This enables interaction between the player on their client and the coin on the server.

 If you now save and press play, you'll notice that while the coin disappears on contact, nothing else seems to happen.
 This is because we aren't displaying the other part of the code, the currency change, to the player.